paulkernfeld/global-data-in-rust/README.md

+# A Guide to Global Data in Rust

-This is a guide to explain how you can use "global data" in Rust.
+This guide explains how you can use "global data" in Rust.
 When I say "global data," I mean data that is loaded near the start of the program and is accessible in almost all of the program.

 Possible use cases for global data: